smikhalevski/pipit/README.md

 // Does nothing, since not enough messages to dispatch

 myLogger.log('Yay');
-// → 'No way'
+// ⮕ 'No way'
-// → 'Yay'
+// ⮕ 'Yay'
 ```

 By default, at most 50 messages are batched in the 1s timeframe.
 You can provide both the `timeout` and
-`limit` options at the same time and when any of constraints is hit, then batched messages are sent to the next
+`limit` options at the same time and when any constraint is hit, then batched messages are sent to the next
 processor.

 ## `levelCutoff`